The Database Folder displays all registered databases at a glance. A database connection can be made simply by double-clicking on the database name.

 The contents of the Database Explorer can be refreshed using [F5].

-Since IBExpert version 2011.03.29 the Database Explorer state (expanded folders, active node) is now saved between IBExpert sessions.
+The Database Explorer status (expanded folders, active node) is saved between IBExpert sessions.

 When a database, the object captions or the objects themselves are highlighted, the DB Explorer context-sensitive menu can be opened by right-clicking the mouse.